mailprotector/mailprotector-api/sections/domains.md

 * `GET /reports/domain_summary/#{id}.xml` will return usage statistics for the domain.
 The statistics include a list of users and their corresponding email traffic statistics.

+Parameters:

+* `date_start`: The beginning of the date range to pull statistics.
+Defaults to 7 days ago.
+* `date_end`: The end of the date range to pull statistics.
+Defaults to current day.

 This will return `200 OK` if it was successful.
 If the manager does not have access to view the domain, you'll see `403 Forbidden`.

 ```xml